American Legion Auxiliary #15 honors veterans

-American Legion Auxiliary #15 held their annual Veterans Day ceremony Monday morning.
+American Legion Auxiliary #15 held its annual Veterans Day ceremony on Monday morning.

 Veteran Johnnie northern and other service members who were in attendance are thankful to be honored and recognized for their service.